rust-lang/async-fundamentals-initiative/evaluation/case-studies/tower.md

 not looked at using `async-trait` because it forces `Send` bounds on our core trait which is an anti-goal for Tower as we would like to support both `Send` and `!Send` services.

+One of the biggest wins we have experienced moving to AFIT has been how ergonomic borrowing is within traits.
+For example, we have updated our retry middleware to use AFIT.
+The implementation goes from two 100+ loc files to one 15 line implementation that is simpler to understand and verify.
+This large change is due to not having to hand roll futures (which could be an artifact of when tower was created) and the ability to immutably borrow the service via `&self` rather than having to `Clone` the struct items.
+This is enabled by the ergonomic borrows that AFIT provides.

 ### Dynamic dispatch and Send